twbs/blog/_posts/2012-12-10-bootstrap-3-plans.md

 ## New URLs

 With the move to the new organization, the URLs of the Bootstrap docs must change.
 We host our docs on GitHub Pages and those URLs are based on user or organization names.
-To better future-proof things, we'll be making [https://getbootstrap.com/](https://getbootstrap.com/) our base URL instead of just a redirect.
+To better future-proof things, we'll be making <{{ site.main }}/> our base URL instead of just a redirect.

 For us, this will be the most painful part of the move.
 Given how prolific links are, we'll also try to setup something at the old URLs to redirect folks, but we're unsure how we will do that just yet.
 Perhaps a shell repository with dummy pages pointing to their replacements?
 Time will tell.